EvaResto Premium -'65 Early Front Air Kit install Guide

-Installation is simple with the use of this guide, however we do recommend installation by qualified mechanics familiar with Air Suspension systems and Aircooled Vehicles!
+Installation is simple with the use of this guide, however we do recommend installation by qualified technicians familiar with Air Suspension systems and Aircooled Vehicles!

 Please note: This kit is designed for use with independent management types (4-way), and will perform it’s best if used as so.
-2-way systems will operate it sufficiently, however wont allow for the best performance
+2-way systems will operate it, however wont allow for the best performance

 + ride levelling available.